flamholz/flamholz.github.io/selecta.md

 * TOC
 {:toc}

-## Public Writing and Talks

-+ "[Urbanism and Bike Share Maintenance](https://www.berkeleyside.com/2019/11/01/opinion-urbanism-and-bike-share-maintenance-a-review-of-bay-wheels)" a review of the Lyft-owned East Bay bike share service.
-[Berkeleyside](https://www.berkeleyside.com/2019/11/01/opinion-urbanism-and-bike-share-maintenance-a-review-of-bay-wheels) 10.2019

-+ "[Bike Boulevards are Fiction](https://www.berkeleyside.com/2019/05/28/opinion-berkeleys-bike-boulevards-are-fictions)" on the joke that is Berkeley bike infrastructure.
-[Berkeleyside](https://www.berkeleyside.com/2019/05/28/opinion-berkeleys-bike-boulevards-are-fictions) 5.2019

-+ "[An Interview with Geobiologist Woody Fischer](http://hypocritereader.com/69/woody-fischer-interview)" on the transformative effects photosynthesis has wrought on the Earth ecosystem.
-[The Hypocrite Reader](http://hypocritereader.com/69/woody-fischer-interview) 10.2016

-+ "[An Interview with George Fox](http://hypocritereader.com/59/interview-george-fox)" on the evolution of life, the ribosome and the potential for alien inoculation of Earth.
-[The Hypocrite Reader](http://hypocritereader.com/59/interview-george-fox) 12.2015

-+ "[Understanding the Greenhouse Effect from Classic Experiments](https://www.youtube.com/watch?v=s88fDQM0ycc&t=3s)" on the basic mechanism of the greenhouse effect, which we've understood for over 100 years.
-[Nerd Night East Bay](https://www.youtube.com/watch?v=s88fDQM0ycc&t=3s) 5.29.2017

 ## Online Resources

 + "[eQuilibrator](http://equilibrator.weizmann.ac.il/), the Biochemical Thermodynamics Calculator."
 An online tool for calculating thermodynamic potentials of biochemical reactions using free-text search.
 Development ongoing with Elad Noor.